thvu02/website_v1/hugoplate/content/english/pages/experience.md

 {{< accordion "UCLA Samueli School of Engineering" >}}

 Position: Group Tutor and Researcher
-Dates: Sep 2021 - Present
+Dates: Sep 2021 - Jun 2024

-- Taught: Fall 21, Spr 22, Fall 22, Fall 23
+- Taught: Fall 21, Spr 22, Fall 22, Fall 23, Spr 24
-- Will be teaching: Spr 24

 After taking the course in winter quarter 2021, I joined the teaching staff of Engineering 96i: Internet of Things as a Group Tutor in fall quarter 2021.
 As a Group Tutor, I assist Professor William Kaiser in teaching over 150 students how to develop IoT motion detection functionality using the STMicroeletronics SensorTile and EmbeddedML Neural Network.
-More specifically, I teach students about C programming, the STM32L4 microprocessor on the [<u>STMicroelectronics SensorTile,</u>](https://www.st.com/en/evaluation-tools/steval-stlkt01v1.html#st_description_sec-nav-tab) and machine learning.
+More specifically, I teach students about C programming, the STM32L4 microprocessor on the [STMicroelectronics SensorTile,](https://www.st.com/en/evaluation-tools/steval-stlkt01v1.html#st_description_sec-nav-tab) and machine learning.
 This is to have them develop a solid foundation on which they can begin developing their own IoT motion detection device using the SensorTile's accelerometer and gyroscope.
 As students develop their own projects, I help them debug code and provide insight on how to expand the neural network to realize their project ideas.

 Beyond Engineering 96i, I also assist Professor Kaiser in teaching Engineering 96c: Cybernetics by tutoring students in robotic control systems and teaching them how to use MATLAB.
 After giving students enough background knowledge, I guide them in developing their own cybernetics project.
 Unfortunately, this course isn't being offered anymore.

 Outside the classroom, I am working to refine Engineering 96i.
 More specifically, I am reviewing the current tutorials being used for the course to identify points where clarity can be improved and patch inconsistencies.
 I am also compiling a comprehensive course guidebook with tutorial solutions and insightful hints that course instructors and Group Tutors can utilize to better and more easily help students.
-Furthermore, I am developing and testing learning modules using the [<u>B-U585I-IOT02A IoT node</u>](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html#) for future adaptation into the course since this IoT device will be replacing the SensorTile.
+Furthermore, I am developing and testing learning modules using the [B-U585I-IOT02A IoT node](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html#) for future adaptation into the course since this IoT device will be replacing the SensorTile.

 Joining the Engineering 96i teaching staff was one of the best decisions I've made at UCLA as it allowed me to combine my passions of tech and service.
 Tutoring for multiple iterations of the course over the past 2 years, I feel great satisfaction helping students build their skillsets and develop projects they can highlight during interviews.
 Alongside teaching, I'm proud of the technical accomplishments I've made towards improving the course.
 Using the draft course guidebook I compiled over summer, the Group Tutors this fall quarter complimented on how it allowed them to better help students and quickly identify solutions to the issues students were facing.
 With the R&D I'm doing with the new IoT node, I hope to contribute major refinements to the course material so students at UCLA and other education institutions which use this material for their own IoT courses have an even better experience when taking the course.